Mezze Maniche

 1. Mezze Maniche alla Gricia

 Ingredients: Mezze Maniche, good guanciale (or pancetta if needed), Pecorino Romano, black pepper, pasta water.
 Render diced guanciale until crisp.
-Par-cook pasta and finish in a pan with guanciale, a few tablespoons of pasta water, and grated Pecorino.
+Par-cook the pasta, then finish in a pan with guanciale, a few tablespoons of pasta water, and grated Pecorino.
 Toss quickly and serve.
 The result is sharp, salty, and clean.

 2. Mezze Maniche with Slow Beef Ragù

-Brown soffritto (onion, carrot, celery), sear beef, add tomato and red wine, then simmer until the meat falls apart.
+Brown the soffritto (onion, carrot, celery), sear the beef, add the tomato and red wine, then simmer until the meat falls apart.
 Stir in cooked pasta, finish with olive oil and chopped parsley.
 The tube captures small pieces of meat, so every forkful is satisfying.

 3. Walnut Cream Mezze Maniche